frequently asked questions

 What and how much writing should I bring to workshop?

 A short story, a chapter, a scene.
-We want you to keep it under 4,000 words.
-If it’s shorter, we can go deeper.
+As long as it's under 4,000 words.

 Can I bring my own alcohol?